|Four Myths About Early Retirement

 The kernel of truth: It does help to build some structure into your life once you

 retire.
-Now it’s up to you to decide what each day, week, month, and year is
+It’s up to you now to decide what each day, week, month, and year is

 going to look like, so come up with your own recipe that balances productive

 and enjoyable work with exercise, travel, leisure, etc. One thing is for certain:

 time is the ultimate limited resource, so having more of it to spend is a gift, not